dbgbench/dbgbench.github.io/README.md

 ```
 <br/>

 DBGBench is based on [CoREBench](https://www.comp.nus.edu.sg/~release/corebench/), a collection of 70 real regression errors in four open source projects (coreutils, findutils, grep, and make).
-Since DBGBench reuses and extends many results from CoREBench such as infrastructure, developer bug reports and patches, we recommend that both be cited.
+Since DBGBench reuses and extends many results from CoREBench (e.g., infrastructure, developer bug reports, and developer patches), we recommend that both references be cited.
 ```
 @inproceedings{corebench,
  author = {B\"{o}hme, Marcel and Roychoudhury, Abhik},